erenmirza/django-tutorial/django_notes.md

         - views.py is essentially the requests handler

 - Need to update created apps in the django projects settings.py INSTALLED_APPS list

+## Writing views

+- HTTP is a request response protocol
+    - We do this through views in django
+    - Django view functions take a request and return a response
+        - The function is essentially a request handler
+        - In some frameworks, it's called an action
+            - In django it's known as a view (confusing ik)